 This Civic University Agreement will act as a civic strategy for the work of Queen Mary in the future—outlining our plans for working with and for the local area.
 This agreement will be co-created with local partners in response to the needs and opportunities of those living and working in east London.

 To ensure that we develop an agreement that meets the needs of our east London communities, we are undertaking several phases of work focussing on listening and collaboration.
-If you would like to find out how you can get involved, use the tabs below, or contact firstname.lastname@example.org.
+If you would like to find out how you can be involved, please contact firstname.lastname@example.org.

-Queen Mary carried our a community listening campaign to seek the views of residents, communities and organisations across east London as to the pressures they are facing, gather insights into how Queen Mary could help address these societal challenges, and identfy opportunities for working together.
+Queen Mary carried out a community listening campaign in 2020-21 to seek the views of residents, communities and organisations across east London as to the pressures they are facing, gather insights into how Queen Mary could help address these societal challenges, and identfy opportunities for working together.

 This campaign was a collaboration between Queen Mary's Centre for Public Engagement and London Citizens and gathered views through:

-We plan to launch Queen Mary’s co-created Civic University Agreement in 2021
+We plan to launch Queen Mary’s co-created Civic University Agreement in Winter 2021.